What is an escrow account?

-Firstly, all the parties involved in the commercial transaction agree to use the escrow account provided by a digital platform company such as Velotrade.
+After settling the commercial terms (sale agreement), all the parties agree to use the escrow account provided by Velotrade.

-Subsequently, all the parties involved in the escrow service are required to sign a Mutual Non-Disclosure Agreement (NDA).
-This practice is used to prevent the divulgation of private & confidential information by the counterparts.
+Subsequently, all the parties involved in the escrow service must sign a Non-Disclosure Agreement (NDA).

-The funds are held on trust into a segregated client account at a renowned large traditional financial institution (a large commercial bank).
+The funds are held in trust in a segregated client account at a well-known financial institution (a large commercial bank).

-Once the buyer, or the appointed QA company authorises the escrow agent, the funds are transferred to the seller’s bank account.
-The goods are collected by the forwarder and the buyer gains ownership of the goods which are then sent to the loading port to clear customs.
+The forwarder collects the goods, and the buyer gains ownership of the goods, which are then sent to the loading port to clear customs.